theintern/intern/docs/architecture.md

 ## Executors

 Executors are the core of Intern.
 They manage the testing process, including emitting events for test lifecycle events.
 There are two executors:

 *   **Node**: Runs unit tests in Node and WebDriver tests against remote browsers
 *   **Browser**: Runs unit tests in a browser

 In typical usage a user will not directly load an executor.
 Instead, a runner script will load the executor and any configuration data provided by the user, configure the executor, and start the testing process.

 ## Runners

 A runner is a script that instantiates an executor, configures it, and starts the testing process.
 Intern provides runners for [Node](running.md#node) and the [browser](running.md#browser), and a [Grunt task](running.md#grunt).
 Runners are the easiest way to get started running Intern tests, and should be sufficient in many/most cases.

 ## Loader

-A loader is an optional script that is used by Intern to load and configure a module loader.
+A loader is an optional script that is used by Intern to load and configure a module loader such as SystemJS or @dojo/loader.
 Only a single loader script may be specified per environment (Node or browser).
 The script should load and setup a loader, and return a function that can be used to load modules.

 Loader scripts will generally be very simple; the main requirement is that the script is standalone (i.e., not a module itself).
 For example, the built-in ‘dojo’ loader script looks like the following:

 ```ts
 intern.registerLoader(options => {